Super Basic SEO

 Think local: if your business is local be sure to add the location in your SEO descriptions and make sure your address is not only listed on the contact page but under settings if your website allows.

-FAQ pages: if you think about how people do Google searches they sometimes start with a question for example “what is the best CMS tool for artists” it’s still a very broad term but could be used in an FAQ section or even as the title of a blog post
+FAQ sections: if you think about how people do Google searches, they sometimes start with a question, for example, “What is the best CMS tool for artists?”
+It’s still a very broad term, but could be used in an FAQ section or even as the title of a blog post.

 Now let’s dive in with a bit more detail:

-Let’s start with “key words”.
+Let’s start with “keywords”.
 Think about what words or phrases someone would use to find you on Google.
-Ideally you should research their ranking on Google.
-For example, I used the phrase “Squarespace Web Designer” and found that very few people search for that phrase while “WordPress Designer NYC” ranked higher.
+Ideally, you should research their ranking on Google.
+For example, I used the phrase “Squarespace Web Designer” and found that very few people search for that phrase, while “WordPress Designer NYC” ranked higher.
+This allowed me to update my copy and SEO descriptions to be more focused on actual, searchable terms.

 Now use them in the copy (text) on your website.
 Say what you mean and make it easy to read and understand for someone not in your field.
 Be authentic but think about AND USE your keywords and phrases (phrases are also called long-tail keywords).
 Learn more here.

 Write and add an SEO description for each page.
 This is text that will not show up on the site but will show up in a search.
 The SEO description should be unique for each page.
 Do not cut and paste the same description to all pages.
-These should be written in full sentences - not just a list of keywords - and it should reflect the content on the page.
-For example if you are writing about your services be sure to include a brief description or overview and if you are writing for your about page include something specific to you or your business.
+These should be written in full sentences - not just a list of keywords - and they should reflect the content on the page.
+For example, if you are writing about your services be sure to include a brief description or overview, and if you are writing for your about page, include something specific to you or your business.